xamarin/xamarin-macios/docs/website/generator-errors.md

 ### <a name='BI0002'/>BI0002: Could not compile the API bindings.

-This error is shown when the generated failed to compile the API bindings.
+This error is shown when the generator failed to compile the API bindings.

 ### <a name='BI0026'/>BI0026: Could not parse the command line argument '{argument}': {message}